microsoft/MCW-Building-a-resilient-IaaS-architecture/README.md

 In this workshop, you will look at how an existing IaaS deployment can be redesigned and updated to account for resiliency and in general high availability.
 Throughout the whiteboard design session and hands-on lab, you will look at the various configuration options and services to help build resilient architectures.

-At the end of this workshop, you will be better able to design and use availability sets, Managed Disks, SQL Server Always on Availability Groups, as well as design principles when provisioning storage to VMs.
+At the end of this workshop, you will be better able to design and use Availability Zones, Managed Disks, SQL Server Always on Availability Groups, as well as design principles when provisioning storage to VMs.
 In addition, you'll learn effective employment of Azure Backup to provide point-in-time recovery.

 ### Whiteboard Design Session

 In this whiteboard design session, you will look at how to design for converting/extending an existing IaaS deployment to account for resiliency and in general high availability.
 Throughout the whiteboard design session, you will look at the various configuration options and services to help build resilient architectures.

-At the end of the workshop, you will be better able to design and use availability sets, Managed Disks, SQL Server Always on Availability Groups, as well as design principles when provisioning storage to VMs.
+At the end of the workshop, you will be better able to design and use Availability Zones, Managed Disks, SQL Server Always on Availability Groups, as well as design principles when provisioning storage to VMs.
 In addition, you'll learn effective employment of Azure Backup to provide point-in-time recovery.

 ### Hands-on Lab